Post-medieval

 Deserted Rural Settlements: The hillsides around Loch Long and Loch Lomond bear testament to the many, small communities that used to live here.
 Please see our previous community-led High Morlaggan Project for more information.
 A few tumbled walls are now all that remain of settlements on the isthmus such as Creag an't Searraich and Tigh Vectican, whose inhabitants abandoned their cottages and self-sufficient lifestyles in favour of towns and cities, or to travel to America or Australia.
 The descendants of many of these still live in the villages, and play an active role in uncovering the facts about their ancestors' way of life.

 Tigh Vectican: This settlement was once a double cottage with its origins in the first half of the 19th century.
 The structure has undergone several phases of modification throughout its well-documented history; including a period in the early 20th century as accommodation for the casual sick.
 A Glasgow University (GUARD) report about Tigh Vectican can be downloaded here, written by Gavin MacGregor, Olivia Lelong and DJ Johnston-Smith.
 It provides some interesting detail into the history of the area and the settlement's development.
-Memories and oral history of living at Tigh Vectican can be seen here, on the Arrochar, Tarbet & Ardlui Heritage Group's website.
+Memories and oral history of living at Tigh Vectican were collected by the Arrochar, Tarbet & Ardlui Heritage Group.

 Creag an't Searraich: This settlement is noted as ruins on the 1st Edition Ordnance Survey map.
 The dwelling was ruinous in the mid-19th century, and low stone footings still survive today; it's probable that it dates to the 18th century.
 The Hidden Heritage project excavated the remains of the settlement.
 Check out the Results to see what was found.

-Drove Routes: Throughout the Medieval period into the 18th century, routes used by drovers to move cattle to market flourished throughout Scotland, as seen in this map.
+Drove Routes: Throughout the Medieval period into the 18th century, routes used by drovers to move cattle to market flourished throughout Scotland.
 A drove route once crossed the isthmus and was used by drovers who journeyed south from the Western Isles to the trysts (markets) in Dumbarton, Crieff or Falkirk.
-Click here to see some of the resources available.

 Military Roads: The route of the modern A83 between Tarbet and Inveraray via the head of Loch Long and Glen Croe was strategically important as a key route into Argyll.
 A military road was built here in the mid-eighteenth century by General Caulfield.
 Traces can still be seen running through Tigh Vectican behind the Cadet Centre.
 A lead pistol ball dated to the mid 17-18 centuries was uncovered during the excavations in Tarbet.